-How to keep calm and make money (while others are losing theirs)
+How to keep calm and make money (while others lose theirs)

 Briefing highlights